Klimaatlas/KAPy/docs/KAPy_concepts.md

 ## Some boundaries

-First, lets define a basic principles to live by.
+First, lets define a few basic principles to live by.

 * No hardcoding.
 All parameters, text strings and configurations must be handled by external configuration files.
 The user should not have to edit Python code.
 * Document, document, document.